Studio Info

 The Suzuki Method of string pedagogy is the main structure of my program.
-This method focuses on forming excellent technique and beautiful tone (sound) from the very beginning of study, skills that are transferable to all musical styles.
+This method focuses on forming excellent technique and a musical ear from the very beginning of study, as well as an equal emphasis on solo and group playing.
+These skills are transferable to all musical styles.
 Classical, fiddle, folk, pop, hymns, and Christmas are all music that is explored within my program.

-Children that begin study with me enter the standard program that runs from September to May and consists of one private lesson per week at my home in Stratford, plus one mandatory group class every other week.
+Children that begin study enter the standard program that runs from September to May and consists of one private lesson per week at my home in Stratford, plus one mandatory group class twice per month.

 Nurturing the Student as a Whole

-Top priorities for me are nurturing the student’s spirit, building confidence, and instilling a sense of excellence at every level.
-Every interaction I have with students seeks to model love, respect, and empathy.
-These qualities form the big picture framework from which my musical instruction happens.
+The top priorities in my teaching style are nurturing the student’s spirit, fostering a growth mindset, and instilling a sense of excellence at every level.
+Every interaction I have with students I strive to model love, respect, and empathy.
+These qualities form the big picture framework from which I believe flows a life long love of music.

 Practicing